 - To upload a passport-quality photo for your ID card

 - To confirm how you will pay your tuition fees.
 If Student Finance are paying your fees on your behalf, this will automatically update on your account.
-If you are experiencing problems with this our Tuition Fees and Bursaries team can help
+If you are experiencing problems with this our Tuition Fees and Awards team can help

 - To confirm your Right to Study (for international students)

 I haven't received an email about registering - what should I do?